• flour, water, soil

 • earthly suns: workshop, gathering, and performance programme

-A two-part program that centers the plant-ally Saint-John's-Wort and the queer poetics it offers.
+A two-part programme that centers the plant-ally Saint-John's-Wort and the queer poetics it offers.
 Join artists Sasa Ghanem-Chaney, Jules Davis-Dufayard, and A.E.Z Pinay for an afternoon of queer collective care.
 In the evening there will be a special gathering with […]

 • flour must be… — learning session 2